earl-chua/oscar-dash/README.md

  1. Shore up the category lists to account for name changes.
  1. Trickle in the other categories.
  1. Category-level and aggregate analysis.
+ 1. A form for future Oscar ceremonies: users submit before the ceremony, then get evaluated after it.

 ## Standard Workflow